yzouag/WSSS4LUAD/README.md

 ## Reserved folder names

-- `sample_single_patches` it is where the doubledataset fetch the single_label images
+- `sample_single_label_patches` it is where the doubledataset fetch the single_label images
-- `sample_double_patches` it is where the doubledataset fetch the double_label images
+- `sample_multiple_label_patches` it is where the doubledataset fetch the double_label images
-- `train_single_patches` it is the originally cutted single_label images, it might be the same with sample_single_patches if we use only one-phase training
+- `train_single_label_patches` it is the originally cutted single_label images, it might be the same with sample_single_patches if we use only one-phase training
-- `train_double_patches` it is the originally cutted double_label images, we need to filter out the useful labels to `sample_double_patches`
+- `train_multiple_label_patches` it is the originally cutted double_label images, we need to filter out the useful labels to `sample_double_patches`
-- `valid_single_patches` it is where the doubledataset fetch the single_label validation images
-- `valid_double_patches` it is where the doubledataset fetch the double_label validation images
+- `valid_patches` it is where small crops of validation images

 ## Main file explained
 - `train_integrated.py` This is our main training file, which accept the doublelabeldataset and use pretrained scalenet101 to trin
 - `*original_patches.py` All of these files are related to origin image label training and testing, in another word, the big patch model
 - `dataset.py` The dataset file contains all the useful dataset